Central Bank Holds Key Rate at 11%

 The Monetary Policy Committee of the National Bank of Georgia (NBG) today kept the refinancing rate unchanged at 11%.

-In its decision, the central bank noted that “elevated inflation and inflationary risks remain a global challenge in recent times,” adding that on the world market, sanctions imposed on Russia over its invasion of Ukraine have delayed supplies and restricted exports from Ukraine which have significantly increased the price of food, raw materials, and energy resources.
+In its August 3 decision, the central bank noted that “elevated inflation and inflationary risks remain a global challenge in recent times,” adding that on the world market, sanctions imposed on Russia over its invasion of Ukraine have delayed supplies and restricted exports from Ukraine which have significantly increased the price of food, energy, and other commodities.

-The next meeting of the Monetary Policy Committee is slated for August 3, 2022.
+The next meeting of the Monetary Policy Committee is expected to take place on September 14, 2022.

 This post is also available in: ქართული (Georgian) Русский (Russian)